How to Create a Slack Bot From Scratch

 Slack is a great tool that becomes even better with ClickUp’s integration.

-However, instead of juggling Slack messages and ClickUp texts at the same time, having one platform that can do it all makes more sense.
+However, instead of juggling Slack messages with ClickUp project updates and management, having one platform that can do it all makes more sense.
+ClickUp is that platform.
+It ensures all you need to work—messages, tasks, views, dashboards, and more—resides in one place.

-ClickUp’s real-time conversations, the convenience of turning one direct message into a detailed task, and the ability to visualize discussions—all make ClickUp a holistic project management app when compared to Slack’s project management capabilities.
+ClickUp’s real-time conversations, the convenience of turning one direct message into a detailed task, and the ability to visualize discussions—all make ClickUp a holistic project management app when compared to Slack’s project management capabilities, which are limited.

 Try it out yourself to see the difference.
 Create your free ClickUp account today and simplify your workflows!